maxwellwalin/book-search-engine/README.md

 ![The Viewing Lernantino's Books page shows the books that the user Lernaninto has saved.](./Assets/21-mern-homework-demo-03.gif)

-## Getting Started
+## Detailed Refactoring Steps

-In order for this application to use a GraphQL API, you’ll need to refactor the API to use GraphQL on the back end and add some functionality to the front end.
-The following sections contain details about the files you’ll need to modify on the back end and the front end.
+In order for this application to use a GraphQL API,I needed to refactor the API to use GraphQL on the back end and add some functionality to the front end.
+The following sections contain details about the files I modified on the back end and the front end.

-**Important**: Make sure to study the application before building upon it.
-Better yet, start by making a copy of it.
-It's already a working application&mdash;you're converting it from RESTful API practices to a GraphQL API.

 ### Back-End Specifications

-You’ll need to complete the following tasks in each of these back-end files:
+I completed the following tasks in each of these back-end files:

 * `auth.js`: Update the auth middleware function to work with the GraphQL API.